This post may contain compensated links, please read our disclaimer for more info.

 The Suunto Zoop Novo is an entry-level wrist dive computer.
 Basic, but an excellent choice as a dive computer for beginners.
 Pros:- large numbers, easy-to-read- suitable for Nitrox diving- 50 hour logbook memory- competitive price Cons: - USB cable not included- Screen protector damages easily

 The Suunto Zoop Novo is an excellent entry-level dive computer.
 Perfect for beginners who want to buy their first dive computer or more experienced divers who prefer a basic computer at a very competitive price.
-Because of its relatively low price, the Suunto Zoop Novo is also a great choice for a backup computer.
+Because of its relatively low price and good performance, the Suunto Zoop Novo is also a great choice for a backup computer.

 The Suunto Zoop Novo is an upgrade from the now discontinued Suunto Zoop.
 Not only the looks have changed (check out the trendy color options), but it also went from the older three to the newer four-button interface.
 All new Suunto dive computers now have four buttons (apart from the more technical models, such as the Suunto EON Steel).
 Although the interface is quite intuitive, beginning divers might need to consult the manual to familiarize themselves with their new dive buddy.
 The Suunto dive videos on YouTube are a big help.
 Suunto has also introduced a backlight in the Zoop Novo, as well as both a gauge and free diving mode.

 Like all Suunto dive computers, the Zoop uses the Suunto RGBM (reduced gradient bubble model) full continuous decompression algorithm to calculate decompression stops.
 A lot of people say Suunto computers are very conservative, but that’s really not a bad feature for an entry-level dive computer.
 It might be a bit annoying if your dive buddy has a less conservative computer, but especially for less experienced divers it never hurts to dive well within your limits.